AnyDevCode/Any-Bot/README.md

 # Features

-Currently the Bot has more than 150 commands and 13 categories with which you have a variety of useful and fun commands.
+The Bot has more than 150 commands and 13 categories with which you have a variety of useful and fun commands.

 - Categories:
   - **Info [26]**